GroenteLepel/qiskit-quantum-knn/README.md

 computer, which is build with [**Qiskit**][qiskit-github].

-Qiskit Quantum kNN is made as a final project to fulfill a master's degree for the Radboud University Nijmegen, in collaboration with ING Quantum Technology.
+Qiskit Quantum kNN is made as a final project to fulfill a master's degree at the Radboud University Nijmegen, in collaboration with ING Quantum Technology.
 It is build by using [Afham et al. (2020)][afham2020] as it's primary guide on how to construct the quantum circuit used for distance measurements.